-Section 1102 Required Amendment Information
+Section 1203 Required Amendment Information

 - A. If the amendment is to change the text of the ordinance, the petitioner shall transmit proposed language for consideration by the Planning Commission.
-The petitioner shall explain the reasons for the change and any benefit or interest to be gained. - B. When the request involves a change in the Zoning Map, the applicant shall submit the following information: - 1.
+The petitioner shall explain the reasons for the change and any benefit or interest to be gained. - B. When the petition involves a change in the Zoning Map, the petitioner shall submit the following information: - 1.
 A legal description of the property; - 2.
 A scaled map of the property, correlated with the legal description, and clearly showing the property's location; - 3.
 The name and address of the petitioner; - 4.
 The petitioner's interest in the property; - 5.
-Signatures of petitioner(s) and owner(s) certifying the accuracy of the required information; - 6.
-Signature of the property owner, if not the applicant, agreeing to and aware of the rezoning request, and, - 7.
+Date of filing with the Zoning Administrator; - 6.
+Signatures of petitioner(s) and owner(s) certifying the accuracy of the required information; - 7.
+Signature of the property owner, if not the applicant, agreeing to and aware of the rezoning request, and, - 8.
 The desired change and reasons for such change.

-Section 1103 Amendment Procedure
+Section 1204 Amendment Procedure

-- A. Each application shall be submitted to the Zoning Administrator, accompanied by the proper fee, and then referred to the Planning Commission for their review at a public hearing, which is held in conformance with Section 1003 of this Ordinance. - B. The Planning Commission shall transmit their recommendations and a summary of the comments received at the public hearing to the Township Board.
+- A. Each petition shall be submitted to the Zoning Administrator, accompanied by the proper fee, and then referred to the Planning Commission for their review at a public hearing, which is held in conformance with Section 1103 of this Ordinance. - B. Following the public hearing, the Planning Commission shall submit the proposed zoning ordinance and any applicable maps to the Menominee County Planning Commission for their statutory 30 day review.

-- C. The Township Board may hold additional public hearings if it considers it necessary.
+- C. Following receipt of comments from the County Planning Commission, the Planning Commission shall transmit their recommendation and a summary of the comments received at the public hearing to the Township Board. - D. The Township Board may hold additional public hearings if it considers it necessary.
 Notice of public hearing held by the Township Board shall be published in a newspaper which circulates in the Township.
-The notice shall be given not more than 15 days nor less than 5 days before the hearing.
-After receiving the recommended change or amendment, the Township Board, at a regular meeting or at a special meeting called for the purpose, shall consider the recommendations and vote upon the adoption of a zoning ordinance text or map change for the Township - D. Any changes or amendments shall be approved by a majority vote of the members of the Township Board.
+The notice shall be given no less than 15 days before the hearing.
+After receiving the recommended change or amendment, the Township Board, at a regular meeting or at a special meeting called for the purpose, shall consider the recommendations and vote upon the adoption of a zoning ordinance text or map change for the Township.
+Any changes or amendments shall be approved by a majority vote of the members of the Township Board.
 The Township Board shall not make a change or departure from the plans, text, or maps as certified by the Planning Commission unless the proposed change or departure is first submitted to the Planning Commission for its advice or suggestions.
-The Planning Commission shall have 30 days from and after receipt of the proposed change or departure to send its report to the Township Board. - E. No petition for text or map amendment changes, which has been disapproved by the Township Board, shall be resubmitted for a period of one year from the date of disapproval, except as may be permitted by the Township Board after learning of new and significant facts or conditions which might result in favorable action upon resubmittal.
-Resubmittal shall follow the same procedure as outlined in this Section. - F. Notice of adoption of the text or map amendment change shall be published in accordance with Section 11 and 11a of Act 110 of 2006, as amended.
+The Planning Commission shall have 30 days from and after receipt of the proposed change or departure to send its report to the Township Board.
+Amended 7.18.11 - E. No petition for text or map amendment change, which has been disapproved by the Township Board, shall be resubmitted for a period of one year from the date of disapproval, except as may be permitted by the Township Board after learning of new and significant facts or conditions which might result in favorable action upon resubmittal.
+Resubmittal shall follow the same procedure as outlined in this Section. - F. Notice of adoption of the text or map amendment change shall be published in accordance with the Zoning Act.
+Amended 7.18.11

-Section 1104 Review of Amendment by Planning Commission
+Section 1205 Review of Amendment by Planning Commission